datatrail-jhu/12_package/manuscript/09_release.md

 {format: png}
 ![Diff shows you what has changed since last commit](https://docs.google.com/presentation/d/1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA/export/png?id=1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA&pageid=g5eb2058428_0_47)

-To stage all of these files, click the checkboxes to the left for all the files.
-Then, add a helpful commit message on teh right, and click "Commit".
+To stage all of these files, click the check boxes to the left for all the files.
+Then, add a helpful commit message on the right, and click "Commit".

 {format: png}
 ![Stage and commit these files](https://docs.google.com/presentation/d/1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA/export/png?id=1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA&pageid=g5eb2058428_0_52)